Loading market data...

 Hanmi Semiconductor earns revenue by designing, building, and servicing capital equipment rather than components.
 Its vision placement systems combine sawing, cleaning, inspection, and sorting of packaged chips in one machine, while its thermal-compression bonders attach and stack memory dies for high-bandwidth memory.
 A distinguishing operational trait is vertical integration: the company machines many core parts in-house, which shortens delivery lead times when customers rush to expand capacity.
 Machines are sold outright, followed by aftermarket parts and service income across long equipment lifetimes.
 Its competitive position rests on early entry into HBM bonding, where it faces Japanese toolmakers and newer domestic challengers seeking qualification at the same memory customers.

 Company profile by LineVest editorial.
 Journalism, not investment advice.
-Commission a full DART-based report on Hanmi Semiconductor
+Commission a full SEC-based report on Hanmi Semiconductor

 Hanmi Semiconductor coverage